AJ-Seargeant/financial_fraud_detection/README.md

 ## Roadmap

 - [x] Summerise inital Logistic Regression model performance
 - [x] Improve recall of Logistic Regression model
+- [ ] Build a Logistic Regression model from the ground up
 - [ ] Use a Boosted model for credit card fraud classification
 - [ ] Explore time series analysis for credit card fraud classification
 - [ ] Use a deep learning for credit card fraud classification